MGHollander/strava-bulk-edit/README.md

 ## Usage

 Visit the [My Activities page on Strava.com](https://www.strava.com/athlete/training).
-The extension will add an update panel below the activity filters.
-It will also add a title to the filter panel.

 Use the filters to select the activities you want to edit.
 Choose the privacy setting to apply to the selected activities.
 Click the "Update activities"